adamoachs/KnexTelemetry/README.md

 The ball machine utilizes an Arduino and a variety of sensors to provide remote, browser-based, real-time monitoring of the status of the machine.

-This code consists of three parts:
+This code consists of two parts:
-- KnexTelemetryApi: A RESTful web API service to receive status updates.
-Written in (not yet written) and runs on (don't know yet)
 - KnexTelemetryClient: A client app to consume KnexTelemetryApi.
 Encapsulates wifi and http connectivity.
 Written in C++ and built for an Arduino Nano RP2040 Connect.
-- KnexTelemetryWeb: A web app to display status.
-Written in (not yet written) and runs on (don't know yet)
+- KnexTelemetryWeb: Contains both a RESTful API for receiving data and a UI app to display it.
+Written in Node.js.